notwaldorf/notwaldorf.github.com/_posts/2014-03-13-cat-dns-slides.markdown

 This Tuesday I gave my first talk in something like 4 years.
-I do a fair bit of speaking on panels / teaching workshops / informal presentations, but I haven't actually got up in front of a crowd of strangers since I left academia.
+I do a fair bit of speaking on panels / teaching workshops / informal presentations, but I haven't actually got up in front of a crowd of strangers and tell them about something I did since I left academia.
 Nobody threw any pizza crusts or beer bottles at my head, so I guess it didn't go all that terribly.

 This is what the slides looked like.
 Imagine reading them in an over-caffeinated, high pitched voice, and it'll be almost like you were there.